SwampThingPaul/estuary_whip/README.md

 Weather Whiplash Index provides a relative value to the shift in precipitation regimes between two different periods thereby providing a quantitative metric to CC severity.
 A positive WWI indicates shifts from dry to wet conditions, while negative WWI values indicate shifts from wet to dry.
 The relative value provides an estimate of shift severity.

 Not stated by Loceke et al (2017), it is assumed that the January to June time period is considered a relatively dry period and the July to December is considered a relatively wet period for the American Midwest.
 Further inspection of [regional precipitation data](https://w2.weather.gov/climate/xmacis.php?wfo=eax) indicates that long-term mean rainfall between these periods are relatively equal.
+Regardless the WWI allows for the comparison of values from one period to another.
 Below is a summary of regional precipitation values expressed as inches of precipitation.

 | Calendar Year | Jan to Jun | Jul to Dec | WWI   |
 |:---------------:|:------------:|:------------:|:-------:|